nextcloud/end_to_end_encryption_rfc/RFC.md

 * Newly added devices should have access to all previously encrypted data

 ### Simple authenticated key exchange
-Key exchange is a key problem of any cryptographic system, on one hand one wants to ensure that the key of the participating parties is authentic.
+Key exchange is a key problem of any cryptographic system.
+On one hand one wants to ensure that the key of the participating parties is authentic.
 On the other hand, manual comparisons of fingerprints are cumbersome and rarely something that regular users can be bothered to do.

 A secure and yet simple system has to implement the following properties:
 * Key exchange between parties should be frictionless